 I can sum this up in one sentence: Almost entirely irrelevant, but over emphasised by people who want to confuse you, seem more clever than they really are, and trick you into handing over your cash.

-I posted about Flexible Dieting vs Clean Eating on the other website last week, and it’s like I said over there; I have no problem with people doing clean eating, paleo, caveman, whatever other diet plan they want to do, so long as it meet their nutritional needs.
+I posted about Flexible Dieting vs Clean Eating last week, and it’s like I said over there; I have no problem with people doing clean eating, paleo, caveman, whatever other diet plan they want to do, so long as it meet their nutritional needs.
 What I do have a problem with is people who already have a bad relationship with food being told the ONLY way they can lose weight and get into shape is with a highly restrictive diet with a whole bunch of rules that only furthers their issues with food.

 So there’s two sides of this problem.
 One side is the scumbags selling these restrictive approaches direct to the consumer, and the other side is the people convincing well intentioned trainers that they need to get some sort of “certificate in bro-science” in order to help their clients lose weight.
 Somewhere in there you’ve got the somewhat self righteous and condescending “don’t count calories you should be focusing on nutrition” type trainers as well.